mxagar/bitcoin_notes/bitcoin_antonopoulos/Bitcoin_Antonopoulos_Book.md

 These a re my notes of the book **"Mastering Bitcoin", by A. Antonopoulos (O'Reilly)**.

-I have extended the content of the book with my own tests, e.g., using a toy node.
+Although I follow the general structure of the book, I have modified/extended some sections, e.g., using `bitcoin-cli` in a toy node, adding self-made diagrams, re-framing some explanations, etc.

 Mikel Sagardia, 2020.
 No guarantees.